lkrdev/create-looker-extension/CONTRIBUTING.md

 ./index.js your-project-name
 ```

-from within the root directory, rather than the `yarn create` command.
+from within the root directory, rather than the `npm init` command.
 Everything else should be identical.

 ### Bug Reports